FlamperDM/AbstractGame/README.md

 This is a demo game developed for iOS and Android in Unity3D version 2018.
 The purpose of this example project is to learn how to create a 2D game in Unity.

+Click in the picture to watch the video gameplay.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/oX0JNEitblY/0.jpg)](https://www.youtube.com/watch?v=oX0JNEitblY)